 1. Start with gross salary

-3. Apply 20% professional expenses deduction on gross salary (capped at MAD 2,500/month)
+3. Apply the professional expenses deduction on gross salary (for these examples, 25% capped at MAD 35,000/year)

 4. The result is your net taxable income for IR purposes

 For lower earners, this deduction can push taxable income into the 0% band entirely.
-For higher earners, the cap limits its impact, but it still knocks MAD 2,500 off your monthly taxable income every single month.
+For higher earners, the cap limits its impact, but it can still remove up to about MAD 2,916.67 from monthly taxable income in the standard high-salary example.

 Step-by-Step Salary Calculation